 Do you often see your child climb to the very top of the monkey bars or play structures?
-If so, then head to the Romper Room for a great indoor activity.
-They have a Little Rockers Kids Club that is suitable for children ages 6 – 12.
-Your child will join other kids who also enjoy climbing (and possibly meet new friends!) and learn new skills.
+If so, head to the Romper Room for a great indoor activity.
+It’s a state-of-the-art climbing center with over 7500 square feet of climbing surfaces.
+They have a Little Rockers Kids Club for children ages 6 – 12.
+Your child will join other kids who enjoy climbing, learn new skills, and possibly meet new friends!

 - Saturday’s from 12:00 – 2:00 pm

 - Mondays, Wednesdays and Fridays from 4:00 – 6:00 pm

 Cost: $20.00 per session, or save big and purchase a 10-day punch card for $150.00.

 Important: This is NOT a drop-in activity.
 You must pre-register by calling ahead.
 Click on the link above for further information.